-As you might already know from my last DIY wall art project or if you’ve seen my colorful astract paintings, I tend towards a modern style.
+As you might already know from my last DIY wall art project, I tend towards a modern style.
 I also kind of have a thing for geometry.
-While we don’t always have the same home decor preferences, I think an overall modern style is one thing that my husband, Dave, and I actually agree on when it comes to interior design choices (thank goodness!), so I’m glad that I can indulge in these types of modern pieces and he won’t be totally opposed to it. :) In any case though, I get a great sense of satisfaction from making art that’s both abstract yet very linear and structural, so this was a fun one for me whether or not it’ll stay hung on the wall.
+While we don’t always have the same home decor preferences, I think an overall modern style is one thing that my husband, Dave, and I actually agree on when it comes to interior design choices (thank goodness!), so I’m glad that I can indulge in these types of modern pieces and he won’t be totally opposed to it. 🙂 In any case though, I get a great sense of satisfaction from making art that’s both abstract yet very linear and structural, so this was a fun one for me whether or not it’ll stay hung on the wall.

 I got the idea for this painting while browsing on Pinterest one afternoon (as usual!) and noticing a trend of really chic, monochromatic throw pillows in my feed as well as a handful of super modern living spaces.
 You know those ultra light and bright, simplistic, Scandinavian style living spaces?
 Something like these…

 Seeing as my home will never be as perfectly clutter-free as those gorgeous Scandinavian homes, I’m not about to try and mimic that exact aesthetic in my home decor.
 I also wasn’t about to make a pillow, as I have a strong love / hate relationship with my beloved sewing machine.
 But since I was so inspired to make something, anything really, this easy modern black and white painting project was going to have to do!

 Here are the materials you need and directions on how to do it yourself:

 - Tape off three to four parallel stripes on an angle at the top corner of your canvas with your painter’s tape.
 Press down and smooth over the tape so that there are no bubbles, and run the tape all the way over the sides of the canvas.